The Jean Phillips-Martinsson Fund

 About the Fund

-Following Jean’s donation and offer of on-going support, IPWSO established the Jean Phillips-Martinsson Fund to continue and expand IPWSO’s work in line with our mission of uniting the global PWS community to collectively find solutions to the challenges of the syndrome and to support and advocate for people with PWS and their families, National PWS associations, and professionals who work with IPWSO.
+Following Jean’s initial donation and offer of on-going support, IPWSO established the Jean Phillips-Martinsson Fund to continue and expand IPWSO’s work in line with our mission of uniting the global PWS community to collectively find solutions to the challenges of the syndrome and to support and advocate for people with PWS and their families, National PWS associations, and professionals who work with IPWSO.

 Tony Holland, IPWSO’s President, explains: “Jean’s generosity made it possible for IPWSO to build on the work of many others with new initiatives.
 The Cuba conference in 2019 had highlighted substantial inequalities experienced by people with PWS across the world and the need for IPWSO to do more.
-The donation gave the IPWSO Trustees the confidence to appoint a CEO and key staff so that IPWSO had the expertise in place to achieve our many aims and to ensure that information and support was available to people with PWS, families and professionals wherever they are in the world.”
+The donations gave the IPWSO Trustees the confidence to appoint a CEO and key staff so that IPWSO had the expertise in place to achieve our many aims and to ensure that information and support was available to people with PWS, families and professionals wherever they are in the world.”

-Marguerite Hughes, IPWSO’s CEO, notes: “Jean’s donation arrived in March 2020 when COVID-19 was rapidly spreading around the world.
+Marguerite Hughes, IPWSO’s CEO, notes: “Jean’s initial donation arrived in March 2020 when COVID-19 was rapidly spreading around the world.
 We in IPWSO were very concerned about how the virus might affect people with PWS.
 We were worried too that our existing funding sources might dry up undermining our ability to support the global PWS community during this unprecedented time.
 Jean’s donation gave us the confidence to not alone maintain our existing programmes but to also proceed with new initiatives, including our Project ECHO programmes for which we later received external funding.”

 Thank you, Jean, for your great generosity and continued leadership in the PWS community!